Shang dynasty: Court life

-A line of hereditary Shang kings ruled over much of northern China, and Shang troops fought frequent wars with neighboring settlements and nomadic herdsmen from the inner Asian steppes.
-The Shang king, in his oracular divinations, repeatedly showed concern about the fang, barbarians living outside of the civilized tu regions, which made up the center of Shang territory.
-In particular, the tufang group of the Yanshan region were regularly mentioned as hostile to the Shang.
+A line of hereditary Shang kings ruled over much of northern China, and Shang troops fought frequent wars with neighbouring settlements and nomadic herdsmen from the inner Asian steppes.
+The Shang king, in his oracular divinations, repeatedly showed concern about the barbarians living outside of the civilised regions, which made up the centre of Shang territory.
+In particular, the group living in the Yan Mountains were regularly mentioned as hostile to the Shang.

 Apart from their role as the head military commanders, Shang kings also asserted their social supremacy by acting as the high priests of society and leading the divination ceremonies.
 As the oracle bone texts reveal, the Shang kings were viewed as the best qualified members of society to offer sacrifices to their royal ancestors and to the high god Di, who in their beliefs was responsible for the rain, wind, and thunder.

-The King appointed officials to manage certain activities, usually in a specified area.
-These included field (agricultural) officials 田, pastors 牧, dog officers 犬 (hunting), and guards 衛.
+The King appointed officials to manage certain activities, usually in a specified region.
+These included agricultural official, pastors, dog officers, and guards.
 These officers led their own retinues in the conduct of their duties, and some grew more independent and emerged as rulers of their own.
 There was a basic system of bureaucracy in place, with references to positions such as the "Many Dog officers", "Many horse officers", the "Many Artisans", the "Many Archers" or court titles like "Junior Servitor for Cultivation" or "Junior Servitor for labourers".
-More distant rulers were known as marquess 侯 or count 伯, who sometimes provided tribute and support to the Shang King in exchange for military aid and augury services.
+Members of the royal family would be assigned personal estates; the king provided them with pre-determined public works such as walling cities in their regions, distributed materials and issued commands to them.
+In turn, their estates belonged ultimately to the king's land, and they paid tribute to the king as well as reporting to him about conquered lands.
+More distant rulers were known by titles translated as marquess or count, who sometimes provided tribute and support to the Shang King in exchange for military aid and augury services.
 However these alliances were unstable, as indicated by the frequent royal divinations about the sustainability of such relations.